 Of particular note are:

-- You who have shared a path for a spell, crossed my path for a moment or just plain crossed me.
+You who have shared a path with me for a spell, crossed my path for a moment or just plain crossed me.
 By being your glorious self, you’ve ensured that something heartwarmingly marvelous or unspeakably terrible will befall a character that reminds you of…someone you know. <Insert evil laugh here>

 Truly, I couldn’t have done it without you.

 Beyond NaNoWriMo, since many have asked, the answer is, “Yes.
 While I do write fiction, it is often *inspired by the people, places and events that are familiar to me.”

 *Pursuant to the insistence of my lawyer, I direct you to the word “inspired” and its definition.
 I further point out that any resemblance to events, locales, or persons – living or dead, especially the dead (trust me, no one wants to piss off the dead) – are either products of my imagination, used fictitiously or are coincidental.

 So, If you recognize a location or a similar experience in any of my stories, it may be loosely based in reality.
 Likewise, if you think you’ve spotted something of yourself in any of the characters that make their way onto the page, consider it a compliment.
 If you are certain that it is uniquely you, that means you are very vain or, at the very least, memorable and may have taught me a life lesson or ten.
 Most likely, there was something about you that I fell in love with – the glint in your eye, the flicker of your impish grin, the color of your hair, a tiny endearing gesture or even a wicked turn of phrase.